Odd wave turbulence

-The phenomenology of turbulence that is encountered then depends on the scale at which energy is injected.
+Which of these regimes of turbulence is encountered in odd viscous flow depends on the scale at which energy is injected.
 When energy is injected at large scales \mbox{$k_\textrm{in}<k_\textrm{odd}\equiv \varepsilon^{1/4}\nu_\textrm{odd}^{-3/4}$} where $\varepsilon$ is the turbulent energy injection rate \cite{dewit2024}, we encounter Kolmogorov-like turbulence in the range $k<k_\textrm{odd}$ where waves are slow ($\chi > \mathcal{O}(1)$).
 When the crossover scale $k_\textrm{odd}$ is passed, by construction, the eddy timescale and wave timescale become of the same order and we enter a state which in wave turbulence is known as critical balance \cite{Higdon1984,GS95,Nazarenko2011,Oughton2020,Zhou2021,Alexakis2018} in the range $k>k_\textrm{odd}$ where $\chi\sim\mathcal{O}(1)$, see Fig.~\ref{fig:intro}c.
-In this range, earlier work has revealed energy accumulation leading to pattern formation and spectral scaling $E(k)\sim k^{-1}$ \cite{dewit2024, chen2024}.
+In this range, earlier work has revealed energy accumulation leading to wavelength selection and a spectral scaling $E(k)\sim k^{-1}$ \cite{dewit2024, chen2024}.

 On the other hand, when injecting energy at smaller scales $k_\textrm{in} > k_\textrm{odd}$, an inverse cascade of kinetic energy is known to emerge in the 2D manifold (with $k_\parallel=0$) in the range $k<k_\textrm{in}$ as detailed in Ref.~\cite{dewit2024}.
 However, only a part of the kinetic energy is cascaded upscale through the 2D manifold.
 A remaining part of the energy flux is still cascaded forward to the range $k>k_\textrm{in}$ (a property also observed in inertial wave turbulence \cite{Shaltiel2024}).
 This range has not been studied in detail in earlier works.
-As we will show, this is precisely the range where the dynamics is slow enough so that $\chi \ll \mathcal{O}(1)$ for all modes, indicating that we may encounter wave turbulence in this regime in the 3D manifold (with $k_\parallel>0$).
+As we will show, this is precisely the range where the dynamics is slow enough so that $\chi \ll \mathcal{O}(1)$ for all modes, indicating that we may encounter weak wave turbulence in this regime in the 3D manifold (with $k_\parallel>0$).
 To enter these flow conditions, we therefore need to force the flow at scales $k_\textrm{in} > k_\textrm{odd}$ and then focus on the range $k > k_\textrm{in}$ (blue region in Fig.~\ref{fig:intro}b, see also Fig.~\ref{fig:odd_wave_2D_flux_sketch} in the End Matter).